Large-scale magnetic field in the Monoceros OB-1 East molecular cloud: Conclusion and perspectives

-Our study of Monoceros OB1-East molecular cloud supports the emerging paradigm: The molecular cloud filaments with high densities than their environments are mostly elongated perpendicular to the magnetic field, as we see in the Southern part.
-The lower density-contrasted filaments tend to align with the magnetic field, as we observe in the Northern part.
+Our study of Monoceros OB1-East molecular cloud supports the emerging paradigm: the molecular cloud filaments with higher densities than their environments are mostly elongated perpendicular to the magnetic field, as we see in the Southern part.
+The lower density-contrasted filaments tend to align with the magnetic field, as we observe in the Northern part, or in the diffuse inflow of the Southern part.

+The studies of the relative orientation between filamentary molecular clouds and magnetic fields indicate on the change from parallel to perpendicular with increasing column density \citep{planck2014-XXXV,soler2019}, and the relative orientation also depends on the characteristics of the environment and on the scale such as cores or clumps \citep{zhang2014,hull2017,alina2019}.
+Recently \cite{pillai2020} reported a discovery of a change of the relative orientation from perpendicular to parallel with increasing density in the open cluster in the Serpens South cloud using Sofia HAWC+ data with sub-arcminute resolution.
+This is a step forward in the paradigm of the relative orientation between matter and magnetic fields in molecular clouds.
+A further analysis of the Monoceros OB-1 East cloud and the NGC2264 open cluster is of interest to investigate whether this trend is observed in different molecular clouds.

-We had to smooth VG and IG maps in order to properly compare both data sets, and polarimetric observations at resolution comparable to the TRAO data could further contribute to the analysis of the interplay between magnetic fields and the turbulence in the region. \cite{naess2020} obtained a large data set of polarised emission in the microwave wavelengths from ACT.
+A detailed analysis of higher {$\snr$} data in velocity channels region by region, using higher angular resolution data, would improve our knowledge of the magnetic field properties in the cloud.
+For example, \cite{naess2020} obtained a large data set of polarised emission at 90, 150, and 220 GHz from ACT.
 They developed an algorithm to combine {\planck} and ACT data.
-Their data include the Monoceros OB1-East cloud region and a detailed comparison will be possible after the release of the maps.
-It might be also possible to derive the strength of the magnetic field using these polarimetric data only if applying other techniques such as the polarisation-intensity gradient based method by \citet{koch2012}.
-Besides the comparison with polarimetric observations, VGs and IGs can be used to estimate magnetisation of the interstellar medium.
-A detailed analysis of higher {$\snr$} data in velocity channels region by region will improve our knowledge of the magnetic field properties in the cloud.
-Also, analysis of spectroscopic data of dense gas tracers, such as N$_2$H$^+$, using the VGs and IGs techniques along with higher resolution polarimetric measurements would be necessary to investigate a possible connection between the magnetic field and the dynamics.
-This is especially relevant in the complex structures such as the junction region or the NGC 2264 region.
-These issues will be addressed in a subsequent study.
+Their data include the Monoceros OB1-East cloud region and a detailed comparison with the TRAO data might bring new pieces of information regarding the large-scale magnetic field.
+It might be also of interest to derive the strength of the magnetic field using other techniques such as the polarisation-intensity gradient based method by \citet{koch2012}.
+Also, an analysis of spectroscopic data of dense gas tracers, such as N$_2$H$^+$, using the VGs and IGs techniques along with higher resolution polarimetric measurements would be necessary to investigate a possible connection between the magnetic field and the dynamics.
+This will be especially relevant in the complex structures such as the junction region or the NGC 2264 region.